 - Respite Care and Emergency childcare services are provided to clients who are in need of immediate childcare due to their family being in crisis.
 Crisis could refer to a client who is in need of childcare because they are stressed and in need of some alone time or someone who needs childcare to attend a medical or mental health appointment, court appointment, counseling services, drug rehabilitation services, to seek permanent housing, and so forth. - Respite Care clients will have a contract service agreement for up to 3 months.
 When the client's contract expires he/she will be placed on a waiting list for a minimum of 30 days.
 Thus, allowing for other families in need of respite care to be served.
-Respite care slots are limited, as these slots are not funded through our main grant. - Emergency Childcare is usually considered on a day by day basis and is contingent to there being an available slot for childcare services.
+Respite care slots are limited, as these slots are not funded through our main grant sources. - Emergency Childcare is usually considered on a day by day basis and is contingent to there being an available slot for childcare services.
 These clients are enrolled in the program to use our drop in services.
-Clients are required to call ahead of time to inquire as to whether or not there is availability for their childcare need. - Participants in the respite care program receive the same educational services during their enrollment at CAPC.
+Clients are required to call ahead of time to inquire as to whether or not there is availability for their childcare need.
+For example: you would call at 9 am daily to see if any of the enrolled children are out so there is room available for your child. - Participants in the respite care program receive the same educational services during their enrollment at CAPC.
 They are also required to follow all of CAPC's rules and guidelines.

-Head Start, First 5, and Child Development Preschool Programs
+Head Start and Child Development Preschool Programs

 - In addition to the Creative Curriculum, our preschool education program is enhanced by implementing the Project Approach.
 The Project Approach promotes children's learning by facilitating in-depth studies of topics that are based on children's interests.
 Project topics encourage children's exploration and manipulation of real objects.
-Literacy, math, science, social studies, art and technology are incorporated into project investigations. - Our curriculum is based on an anti-bias, multi-cultural approach.
+Literacy, math, science/discovery, social studies, art, cooking, and technology are incorporated into project investigations. - Our curriculum is based on an anti-bias, multi-cultural approach.
 Families are encouraged to share their culture and traditions with children by volunteering in classrooms and by sharing related cultural materials. - CAPC classrooms reflect high quality learning environments with interest areas that are rich in materials and activities that promote curiosity and problem solving.
 Educational activities are matched with the age of the children, their individual needs, interests and developmental level.

 - Children are given the opportunity to learn through self-initiated and teacher-directed activities in individual, small and large groups. - We believe children learn by actively discovering concepts through experimentation, inquiry, and exploratory play.
-Workbooks, coloring books, flash cards, and pre-cut art materials are not used with the children because CAPC believes they do not stimulate intellectual growth or enhance children's creativity.
-Our education program supports children's intellectual, socialemotional, and physical growth.
+Workbooks, work sheets, coloring books, flash cards, dittos and pre-cut art materials are not used with the children because CAPC believes they do not stimulate intellectual growth or enhance children's creativity.
+Our education program supports children's intellectual, social-emotional, and physical growth.

-Early Head Start (EHS) and Child Development Infant/ Toddler Programs
+Early Head Start (EHS) and Child Development Infant/Toddler Programs

-- CAPC recognizes that the first three years of a child's life are a time of incredible growth and development. - Our classrooms are warm, welcoming and safe learning environments designed to promote children's growth and development through active exploration. - Early Head Start classrooms are staffed by nurturing and responsive teachers and caregivers.
+- CAPC recognizes that the first three years of a child's life is a time of incredible growth and development. - Our classrooms are warm, welcoming and safe learning environments designed to promote children's growth and development through active exploration. - Early Head Start classrooms are staffed by nurturing and responsive teachers and caregivers. - Our EHS and Infant/Toddler programs utilize the Creative Curriculum which Focuses on routines and experiences.